bacontime/rpg/encounters/dungeonchef.md

 : Arcana +3, Deception +4, Perception +4, Stealth +3

 Senses and physical abilities
+: Darkvision 60 ft.; Passive Perception 14; amphibious;

+Mimicry
-: Darkvision 60 ft.; Passive Perception 14; amphibious; can mimic voices (DC 14 Insight check to discern the mimicry).
+: Can mimic animal sounds and humanoid voices.
+DC 14 Insight (WIS) check to discern the mimicry

 Illusory Appearance
 : As an action, can magically disguise herself as another medium humanoid.
 Visual inspection can see through the disguise with a DC20 Investigation (INT) check.